jamescherti/stripspace.el/README.md

 ## Frequently asked question

-### How to mark an unclean buffer as clean?
+### How to mark a buffer as clean if it is unclean?

-When `stripspace-only-if-initially-clean` is non-nil, `stripspace-local-mode` deletes trailing whitespace only if the buffer is initially clean.
+When the `stripspace-only-if-initially-clean` variable is non-nil, *stripspace* deletes trailing whitespace only if the buffer is initially clean.

 If the buffer is not clean, it remains marked as such, preventing trailing whitespace from being removed before saving.